sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

   In addition to keeping your eyes open for things that bug you, start thinking about what technology you want to use at the hackathon.
-This requires that you are in-tune with the current state of technology, and know what interests you.
+This requires that you are in-tune with the current state of the tech industry and know what interests you.
 Often, I've shown up to a hackathon with a hammer (technology) looking for a nail (problem).

 **Think big.**
   Think of lots of ideas that are super big.
 Sometimes it's useful to start with